mikea/jquantlib/jquantlib/README.txt

 Open JQuantLib project under Eclipse.
-Once you have the Maven2 eclipse plugin properly installed it will automagically download all the requred dependencies for you.
+Once you have the Maven2 eclipse plugin properly installed it will automagically download all the required dependencies for you.
 Be patient, Maven2 will download all necessary dependencies for its own use and for the use of JQuantLib.